A region in transition

 A Region in Transition

 In 1992 FNF started its work in the Western Balkans.
 Since 2000 it has worked from its office in Belgrade.
 Working from Serbia, a key country in the region, FNF offers its partners political education, political dialogue and consultation.
-In Croatia, Bosnia-Herzegovina, Serbia, Kosovo, Albania and Montenegro liberal partners in politics and civil society strive to change and guide their countries on the transition path towards more rule of law, a free market society and more European perspectives.
+In Croatia, Bosnia-Herzegovina, Serbia and Kosovo liberal partners in politics and civil society strive to change and guide their countries on the transition path towards more rule of law, a free market society and more European perspectives.

 Smart Cities - Responsive Cities FNF in the Western Balkans encourages its partners; six political parties and a number of NGOs in the fields of economic freedom and human rights - to develop concrete visions of hope for the people of their respective countries.
 Young politicians from all democratically elected parties meet for cross-border dialogues (Serbian-Kosovar, Serbian-Bosnian, and Serbian-Croatian).
 Local councillors expand their networks and exchange their experience of policies concerning their citizens.
 Universities in Osijek (Croatia) and Novi Sad (Serbia) have forged a new cooperation.
 This is how FNF Western Balkans invests in people.
 To offer a generation of emerging leaders throughout the West Balkan countries a wider framework in which they can discover their opportunities to become "agents of change" is one of the foremost aims of its programmes.
 But changes need time.